Mukachevo Radar Station: Dispute with Ukraine

-In 2008 Russia decided to stop using information from the two Ukrainian radar stations.
-According to some commentators this was partly due to the then Ukrainian government's stated intention to join NATO.
-In 2007 Vladimir Popovkin had stated that Russia intended to duplicate or replace foreign radar stations as it could not rely on them in times of crisis.
+In 2008, Russia decided to stop using the two Ukrainian radar stations.
+According to some commentators, this was partly due to the then Ukrainian government's stated intention to join NATO.
+In 2007, Vladimir Popovkin had stated that Russia intended to duplicate or replace foreign radar stations, as it could not rely on them in times of crisis.
 Replacing the station would reduce any leverage Ukraine was gaining over Russia from the ability to control access to the data.

 Pragmatic reasons were given for ending the lease.
-Popovkin said that the radars went out of warranty in 2005, and would cost $20m to modernise.
-In addition Russia said that the data from Sevastopol was unreliable due to pirate radio broadcasts from fishing boats in the Black Sea.
+Popovkin said that the radars went out of warranty in 2005, and would cost $20m to modernize.
+In addition, Russia pointed out that the data from Sevastopol was unreliable due to pirate radio broadcasts from fishing boats in the Black Sea.
 Furthermore, it had concerns with the quality of the data due to the civilian rather than military operators.

 Data from Ukraine stopped on 26 February 2009 and Russia declared that a new Voronezh radar station in Armavir had begun operation on the same date, replacing the lost coverage.
-Following this the Ukrainian government announced that the stations would be closed for a month for maintenance and then used part-time for space surveillance, being part of an organisation called SKAKO (Automatic System of Control and Analysis of Outer Space).
+Following this, the Ukrainian government announced that the stations would be closed for a month for maintenance and then used part-time for space surveillance as part of an organization called SKAKO (Automatic System of Control and Analysis of Outer Space).